ysyk2021/the-power-of-flexibility-in-managing-a-diverse-workforce/src/chapter-8.md

 This chapter provides real-life examples of companies that have successfully managed a diverse workforce through flexibility.
 By examining the strategies and techniques used by these companies, readers can gain valuable insights into how to effectively manage a diverse team.

-Subchapter 1: Real-life Examples of Companies who have Successfully Managed a Diverse Workforce through Flexibility
+Real-life Examples of Companies who have Successfully Managed a Diverse Workforce through Flexibility
 -------------------------------------------------------------------------------------------------------------------

 ### Example 1: Google